-The interest rate on this card is subject to your credit score.
-If your credit risk is high, your interest rate percentage will be higher.
-When it comes to interest rate percentage it seems like your credit score is the main determinant of how much interest you will have to pay.
+This card’s interest rate is determined by your credit score.
+Your interest rate % will be higher if your credit risk is high.
+When it comes to interest rate percentages, it appears that your credit score is the most important factor in determining how much interest you will have to pay.

 Capitec bank offers one credit card solution to all its client and this rather not a standard in the banking industry.
 The private bank is a must for some clients and they are definitely having a cry about this credit card.

 Nathan Mena a Capitec credit cardholder voiced that he is looking forward to Capitec bank to introduce private banking.